Long Distance Caregiving: Assessing Needs

-Often a visit can be emotionally charged and consist only of spending the limited, quality time together.
-It is essential, however, for a long-distance caregiver to be practical and take care of the caregiving “business” while visiting, to establish support for after they are gone.
+Many times a visit can be emotionally charged and consist only of spending the limited, quality time together.
+It is essential, however, for a long-distance caregiver to be practical and take care of the caregiving “business” while visiting, to establish support for after they’re gone.
 In this article, learn how to make the most of visits, see the warning signs, and rely on “substitute” eyes and ears while away from an aging loved one.

 MAKING VISITS COUNT

 While visiting a loved one, caregivers should arrive prepared to take care of bills, and other standard tasks.
 In addition, they must take time to meet with their loved one’s health providers, such as physicians, specialists, etc. Lawyers, financial professionals are also good resources for family members.
 They may have noticed irrational requests/behaviors from their client which can be relayed to the caregiver.